olcf/cuda-training-series/exercises/hw4/readme.md

 Can we improve this?
 (Stay tuned for the next CUDA training session.)

-Here is a useful blog to help you get familiar with NSight Compute: https://devblogs.nvidia.com/using-nsight-compute-to-inspect-your-kernels/
+Here is a useful blog to help you get familiar with Nsight Compute: https://devblogs.nvidia.com/using-nsight-compute-to-inspect-your-kernels/